|

 possibility of theft as well.
 Leave these items back at the hotel, and if

-especially valuable, have them placed in the hotel safe.
+especially valuable, have them placed in the hotel safe -- or simply do

 - VEHICLE: